d2l-ai/d2l-en/chapter_generative_adversarial_networks/dcgan.md

 In :numref:`sec_basic_gan`, we introduced the basic ideas behind how GANs work.
 We showed that they can draw samples from some simple, easy-to-sample distribution, like a uniform or normal distribution, and transform them into samples that appear to match the distribution of some data set.
 And while our example of matching a 2D Gaussian distribution got the point across, it is not especially exciting.

-In this section, we'll demonstrate how you can use GANs to generate photorealistic images.
-We'll be basing our models on the deep convolutional GANs (DCGAN) introduced in :cite:`Radford.Metz.Chintala.2015`.
-We'll borrow the convolutional architecture that have proven so successful for discriminative computer vision problems and show how via GANs, they can be leveraged to generate photorealistic images.
+In this section, we will demonstrate how you can use GANs to generate photorealistic images.
+We will be basing our models on the deep convolutional GANs (DCGAN) introduced in :cite:`Radford.Metz.Chintala.2015`.
+We will borrow the convolutional architecture that have proven so successful for discriminative computer vision problems and show how via GANs, they can be leveraged to generate photorealistic images.

 ```{.python .input  n=1}
 from mxnet import gluon, autograd, init, np, npx